awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity.md

 - Symmetric Key for the device
     A.k.a.
 Device key.
 Device key is unique to each device id.

-IoT solution administrator needs to :
+IoT solution owner needs to :

 - Create device identity in Cloud
 - Provide Signature to each device